 (C) In the case of a homeless assistance group, finding a home;

-(D) In the case of a minor head of household or adult with a disability, active work in an individual written rehabilitation plan with the rehabilitation services commission;
+(D) In the case of a minor head of household or adult with a disability, active work in an individual written rehabilitation plan with the opportunities for Ohioans with disabilities agency;

 (E) In the case of a minor head of household or adult who has been the victim of domestic violence, residing in a domestic violence shelter, receiving counseling or treatment related to the domestic violence, or participating in criminal justice activities against the domestic violence offender;

 (F) An education program under which a participant who does not speak English attends English as a second language course.

 Amended by 131st General Assembly File No. TBD, HB 64, §101.01, eff.
 9/29/2015.